 What is it about us teachers?
 We never seem to be able to value ourselves.
 We take our super-powers for granted and then sell ourselves short.

 Well all that’s about to change.
-At least for me, and the teachers I support in the Doremi Sofa.
+At least for me, and the Doremi Members I support.

 This month we’re talking about Money Matters.
 You can read that as a noun, but it’s also a verb.
 Money DOES matter!